zextras/tech-doc/source/carbonio/install/scenarios/ansible.rst

 see Section :ref:`web-access`.
 You can then proceed to carry out further administration tasks, see :ref:`post-install`.
 In particular, if you plan to migrate to |product|, refer to section  :ref:`migration`.

+.. rubric:: Footnotes

+..  [#f1] Ansible is a trademark of Red Hat, Inc. in the United States and other countries.